Last updated 4th June, 2025

 How accessible the room is can also influence the labour cost.
 The easier it is for a labourer to carry materials and equipment to the room, the sooner the job can be complete and the cheaper the final labour cost will be.

 Ideally, a fitted wardrobe should be installed in a rectangular or square room.
-However, some bedrooms may have an irregular shape to it.
+However, some bedrooms may have an irregular shape to it, which can prove more complicated and time-consuming.
+In turn, this can also bring with it higher labour costs.

 Fitted wardrobes are a fantastic way to increase space in a bedroom.
 While you can move around free-standing wardrobes, they do take up quite a lot of space compared to fitted wardrobes.